 Hearing loss in the workplace

-According to the Hearing Loss Association of America, approximately 48 million Americans report some degree of hearing loss.
-Of them, 60 percent are either in the workplace or an educational setting.
+According to the Hearing Loss Association of America (HLAA), of the 15% of Americans who report some degree of hearing loss, about 60 percent are either in the workplace or an educational setting.

 Even if you aren’t the boss, you can still help create a positive workplace environment when deaf or hard-of-hearing coworkers are present:

 If you believe you've lost your hearing due to workplace conditions, see our pages on OSHA and hearing loss and workers' comp benefits for hearing loss.
 Work is one of the most common places people will be exposed to harmful levels of noise, which puts them at risk of noise-induced hearing loss (NIHL).
 OSHA has a set of workers' rights meant to protect people from harm, including hearing loss.

 Get help if you can't hear at work

 If your struggling to hear at work, have your hearing evaluated by a hearing healthcare professional.
 If you have hearing loss that can be treated with hearing aids, buy the ones that fit your lifestyle and budget.
 If you are unable to afford the technology you need: